 Phil 2:1-11 or 2:1-5

 People, indeed, can convert.
 God himself asks us to believe that through today’s readings.
 The son who first said no can later say yes (Gospel); the wicked one can turn from his wickedness and still find life (First reading).
 This proves true in the pro-life effort; in fact, the flow of conversions is in the direction of life, not death.
 Norma McCorvey, the former “Jane Roe” and plaintiff (and winner) of the Supreme Court’s 1973 Roe v.
-Wade decision legalizing abortion, is now a pro-life Catholic who works full-time to end abortion.
+Wade decision legalizing abortion, became a pro-life Catholic and worked for the rest of her life to end abortion.
 The same is true of Dr. Bernard Nathanson, one of the chief engineers of the abortion rights movement.
 And there are so many others that an international society of ex-abortionists has been formed, called the “Society of Centurions.”